 Central City and Blackhawk

-Once called the “Richest Square Mile on Earth”, Central City and Black Hawk are two historic mining towns from the 1870s that have come alive.
+Once called the “Richest Square Mile on Earth”, Central City and Black Hawk are two historic mining towns from the 1870s that have come alive once again.
 Located 34 miles (55km) west of Denver, there are more than 30 casinos here, with more than 10,000 slot machines, blackjack tables and poker games open 24 hours a day.
 The two cities are also known for some of the best-preserved Victorian architecture in the West.
 Other attractions include the Teller House Hotel, where President Grant once stayed, and the Central City Opera House, which still features an outstanding summer season of opera.
 There are mine tours, mining museums and several places offering instruction in the fine art of gold panning in streams where a half billion dollars’ worth of the coveted, shiny metal was found in the state’s early days. blackhawkcolorado.com

 Pikes Peak Country